-GRAMMY statues at the 60th Annual GRAMMY Awards in 2018
+GRAMMY trophies at the 59th GRAMMY Awards in 2017

 Process amendments include the elimination of nominations review committees and the addition of two new GRAMMY Award categories, including Best Global Music Performance and Best Música Urbana Album.

 Featuring stars from Patti LaBelle to Andra Day to Gladys Knight, "A GRAMMY Salute To The Sounds Of Change" was a decades-spanning celebration of the songs that both reflect and alter the course of social justice history.